grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Getting started/03 Running xk6-browser.md

 ## Asynchronous operations

-As explained previously, k6 operations are synchronous.
-However, Playwright operations are asynchronous in nature and since xk6-browser aims to provide rough compatibility with Playwright, some of our operations are now asynchronous.
+As explained previously, the k6 API is synchronous.
+However, since many browser operations happen asynchronously, and in order to follow the Playwright API more closely, we are working on migrating most xk6-browser methods to be asynchronous as well.

-At the moment, operations such as `page.goto()`, `page.waitForNavigation()` and `Element.click()` return promises and work similarly to [JavaScript promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+At the moment, methods such as `page.goto()`, `page.waitForNavigation()` and `Element.click()` return [JavaScript promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), and scripts must be written to handle this properly.

 To avoid timing errors or other race conditions in your script, if you have actions that load up a different page, you need to make sure that you wait for that action to finish before continuing.